 The latest report I can find from his website was his August 2020 Print on Demand Income Report where he reportedly made almost $600 in royalties from Merch by Amazon.

 How much could you earn if you start today?

 This is a bit difficult to answer especially now that you have read about some people who have earned a lot with Merch by Amazon.
 That’s why I took some time to also research some people who made experiments with the service.

 The first one is from Digital Fodder who didn’t earn anything during his short 7 days experiment.
 One of the most probable reasons why he wasn’t able to earn anything is that he himself admitted that he lost interest in the service.

-He listed on a few reasons why he lost interest with Merch by Amazon.
+He listed a few reasons why he lost interest in Merch by Amazon.
 One of them was the lack of search engine optimization (SEO) features.

 Here’s what he says about it: